rclone/rclone/docs/content/rc.md

 If the parameter recursive=true is given the whole directory tree will get refreshed.
 This refresh will use --fast-list if enabled.

 This command takes an "fs" parameter.
+If this parameter is not supplied and if there is only one VFS in use then that VFS will be used.
+If there is more than one VFS in use then the "fs" parameter must be supplied.

+### vfs/stats: Stats for a VFS. {#vfs-stats}

+This returns stats for the selected VFS.

+    {
+        // Status of the disk cache - only present if --vfs-cache-mode > off "diskCache": {
+            "bytesUsed": 0,
+            "erroredFiles": 0,
+            "files": 0,
+            "hashType": 1,
+            "outOfSpace": false,
+            "path": "/home/user/.cache/rclone/vfs/local/mnt/a",
+            "pathMeta": "/home/user/.cache/rclone/vfsMeta/local/mnt/a",
+            "uploadsInProgress": 0,
+            "uploadsQueued": 0
+        },
+        "fs": "/mnt/a",
+        "inUse": 1,
+        // Status of the in memory metadata cache "metadataCache": {
+            "dirs": 1,
+            "files": 0
+        },
+        // Options as returned by options/get
+        "opt": {
+            "CacheMaxAge": 3600000000000,
+            // ...
+            "WriteWait": 1000000000
+        }
+    }

+This command takes an "fs" parameter.
 If this parameter is not supplied and if there is only one VFS in use then that VFS will be